 Staffing and Recruiting Agencies

 CRM-first, with ATS functionality built in.
 For agencies, the candidate relationship is the product.
 You need to track candidates across multiple clients, nurture passive talent for future placements, and re-engage past applicants for new roles.
-Platforms like Bullhorn exist specifically for this workflow.
-For a broader view of what's available, see our recruitment agency software buyer's guide.
+Agency-focused recruiting platforms like Bullhorn exist specifically for this workflow.

 Solo Recruiters and Small Teams